-- 4. Distribution of 1 Unless the articles of association provide otherwise, once the debts of the dissolved company have been discharged, its assets are distributed among the shareholders in proportion to the amounts they contributed and with due regard to the preferential rights attaching to specific share classes.497 - 2 The distribution may take place no sooner than one year after the day on which the call to creditors was made for the third time. - 3 Such distribution may take place after only three months where a licensed audit expert confirms that the debts have been redeemed and that in the circumstances it may safely be assumed that no third party interests will be harmed.498
+4. Distribution of 1 Unless the articles of association provide otherwise, once the debts of assets 1 Unless the articles of association provide otherwise, once the debts of the dissolved company have been discharged, its assets are distributed among the shareholders in proportion to the amounts they contributed and with due regard to the preferential rights attaching to specific share classes.501

+2 The distribution may take place no sooner than one year after the day on which the call to creditors was made for the third time.

+3 Such distribution may take place after only three months where a licensed audit expert confirms that the debts have been redeemed and that in the circumstances it may safely be assumed that no third party interests will be harmed.502